1864 Calcutta cyclone: Impacts and aftermath

 There were already a few sicknesses prevalent in Calcutta before the cyclone, namely cholera, dysentery and smallpox.
 In Midnapore, the deaths were mainly from these, but the total fatalities were unknown.
 The Pergunnah Gomai recorded 23 deaths from drowning and another estimated amount of 526 more from sickness.
 In Teraparah, the authorities there reported 132 victims of drowning and 515 deaths of the illnesses.
 In Mysaudal, the loss from the storm surge was at 3,740 and the sickness at 4,243.
 In Cassimnugger, the losses from drowning were at 686, while the sickness at an estimate of 496.
 No other reports of deaths were recorded, but it is estimated that the cyclone killed over 60,000.
 Telephone lines were downed and in total, Calcutta was heavily destroyed by this cyclone.

 The total death toll from the cyclone were estimated at 60,000, mainly due to drowning while the total damages were at Rs 99,200 with the majority coming from dockyard building damages.

 In the following months after the cyclone, the area, ports, and the whole city were rebuilt.
 Some residents of Calcutta started a fundraiser, but it failed.
-The loss is still felt in the minds of those who know how the city was destroyed and swept by this infamous cyclone.